ec-coding/Personal-Site/README.md

 ## Optimizations

-As my project list grows, I am planning to incorporate a Navbar for ease of access to the different sections of my page.
+As my project list grows, I am planning to incorporate a navigation bar for ease of access to the different sections of my page.

 ## Lessons Learned: